We earn a commission for products purchased through some links in this article.

-If your teen is always the last one to leave school because they’ve hung back chatting, or if they love taking part in team sports then they could be a social learner.
+If your child is always the last one to leave school or social gathering because they’ve hung back chatting, or if they love taking part in team sports then they could be a social learner.

 Some kids can go into themselves when they struggle with a problem, but social learners do the opposite, they’re vocal and love to discuss what they’re learning.